- Public Programs

 - Support Us

-You will find more information on the University of Melbourne Art Collection and its development by reading the Introduction to the Potter below and exploring Search the Collection.
+You will find more information on the University of Melbourne Art Collection and its development by reading the Introduction to the Collection on the link below and exploring Search the Collection.

 William Strutt, Bushrangers, Victoria, Australia 1852, c.1887, oil on canvas, 75.7 x 156.6 cm.
 The University of Melbourne Art Collection.
 Gift of the Russell and Mab Grimwade Bequest 1973